 Measuring samples directly can overcome this problem.
-Selected ion flow tube mass spectrometry (SIFT-MS) directly analyzes and quantifies traces gases in real-time.
-A research team at the Max Planck Institute for Biogeochemistry in Germany recently set SIFT-MS the task of measuring trace VOCs, optimizing their methods to meet the challenges associated with atmospheric trace gas analysis.1
+SIFT-MS directly analyzes and quantifies trace gases in real-time.
+A research team at the Max Planck Institute for Biogeochemistry in Germany recently set SIFT-MS the task of measuring trace VOCs, optimizing their methods to meet the challenges associated with atmospheric trace gas analysis .

 The researchers then compared SIFT-MS to another technology that allows direct analysis of gases: proton transfer reaction mass spectrometry (PTR-MS).
 Whilst SIFT-MS had comparable dynamic range and sensitivity to PTR-MS, SIFT-MS outperformed PTR-MS in several key ways.
 Firstly, SIFT-MS was more robust to changes in humidity than PTR-MS. This is an important advantage when measuring atmospheric samples, which vary in water content.
 Secondly, SIFT-MS was identified as more useful than PTR-MS for analyzing mixtures, such as would be found in real samples.
 This is because the additional reagent ions and reactions offered by SIFT-MS provide extra information about compound structure and allow separation of certain isomeric compounds.
 Finally, the ease of use and lower cost of SIFT-MS were highlighted.